 This chapter contains procedures and information for preparing yourself and your site for software installation.
 You should review all the information in this chapter, but you do not need to perform all the procedures described.
-The procedures that you do will depend on the type of installation that you plan and specific conditions at your site.
+The procedures that you perform will depend on the type of installation and specific conditions at your site.